pism/pism/doc/sphinx/contributing/how-to.rst

 Read 2D forcing fields
 ----------------------

-PISM uses instances of the `IceModelVec2T` class to read 2D forcing fields that vary in time; please see `pism::surface::Given` for an example.
+PISM uses instances of the `array::Forcing` class to read 2D forcing fields that vary in time; please see `pism::surface::Given` for an example.